Gangsta rap: Mafioso rap

-Mafioso rap is a hardcore hip hop subgenre founded by Kool G Rap in the late 1980s.
-East Coast mafioso rap was partially the counterpart of West Coast G-funk rap.
-Mafioso rap is characterized by references to famous mobsters and mafiosi, racketeering and organized crime (particularly the Sicilian Mafia, the Italian-American Mafia, African-American organized crime, and Latin American organized crime or drug cartels).
-Though a significant amount of mafioso rap was grittier and more street-oriented, focusing on street-level organized crime, other mafioso rap artists frequently focused on lavish, self-indulgent, materialistic, and luxurious subject matter associated with crime bosses and high-level mobsters, such as expensive drugs, cars, and champagne.
+Mafioso rap is a hardcore hip-hop subgenre founded by Kool G Rap in the late 1980s.
+East Coast mafioso rap was partially the counterpart of West Coast gangsta rap and G-funk.
+Mafioso rap is characterized by references to famous mobsters and mafiosi, racketeering and organized crime (particularly the Sicilian Mafia, the Italian-American Mafia, African-American organized crime, and Latin American organized crime or drug cartels) or has subject matter that would relate to the mafia.
+Though a significant amount of mafioso rap was grittier and more street-oriented, focusing on street-level organized crime, other mafioso rap artists frequently focused on lavish, self-indulgent, materialistic, and luxurious subject matter associated with crime bosses and high-level mobsters, such as expensive drugs, cars, champagne, and semi-legitimate businesses.
 Though the genre died down for several years, it re-emerged in 1995 when Wu-Tang Clan member Raekwon released his critically acclaimed solo album, Only Built 4 Cuban Linx...
-That year also saw the release of Doe or Die by Nas' protégé AZ and the release of the album 4,5,6 by subgenre originator Kool G Rap.
+That year also saw the release of Doe or Die by AZ and the release of the album 4,5,6 by subgenre originator Kool G Rap.
 His album featured other mafioso rap artists, including MF Grimm, Nas, and B-1.
-These three albums brought the genre to mainstream recognition, and inspired other East Coast artists, such as Jay-Z, Notorious B.I.G., and Nas to adopt the same themes with their albums Reasonable Doubt, Life After Death, and It Was Written, respectively.
+These three albums brought the genre to mainstream recognition, and inspired other East Coast rappers, such as Jay-Z, Notorious B.I.G., Nas, and Sean Combs to adopt the same themes with their albums Reasonable Doubt, Life After Death, It Was Written, and No Way Out, respectively.

-East Coast gangsta rap was popular by the late 1990s, and there were more modern mafioso rap albums such as Ghostface Killah's Fishscale, Jay-Z's American Gangster, and Raekwon's Only Built 4 Cuban Linx...
+East Coast gangsta rap was popular by the late 1990s, and there were more modern mafioso rap albums such as Ghostface Killah's Fishscale, Jay-Z's American Gangster, Raekwon's Only Built 4 Cuban Linx...
 Pt.
-II.
-Many rappers, such as Conejo, Mr Criminal, T.I., Rick Ross, Fabolous, Jadakiss, Jim Jones, and Cassidy have maintained popularity with lyrics about self-centered urban criminal lifestyles or "hustling".
+II, and Rick Ross's Deeper Than Rap.
+In the late 90's the supergroup The Firm emerged, composed of Nas, AZ, Cormega (replaced by Nature), and Foxy Brown, and in 1997 released their debut, The Album, notably with production from Dr. Dre.
+Following the 1990's, many rappers such as T.I., Fabolous, Jadakiss, Jim Jones, and Cassidy have maintained popularity with lyrics about African-American organized crime.
 Lil' Kim's mafioso album La Bella Mafia, released in 2003, was a commercial success, receiving platinum certification.